 The walled city of Harar has no cars in its cobbled alleys, and is home to 110 mosques and a surfeit of shrines.
 Places of interest include the bustling market, the traditional houses and several museums.
 The first non-Muslim to visit was the explorer Richard Burton in the 19th century; the French poet Arthur Rimbaud made the town his home in the mid-20th century.
 Outside the city walls, a tradition of feeding meat to spotted hyenas has been established; visitors are welcome to participate.
 Notable exports of Harar are coffee and beer.

-To request availability / quotation, add Wonderland Hotel, Harar, to your list.
+To find out more, or request a quotation, add Wonderland Hotel, Harar, to your list of favourites.

 Home to Ethiopia’s Islamic community, Harar is said to be the fourth holiest Islamic city after Mecca, Medina and Jerusalem.
 The walled city, Harar Jugol, is a UNESCO World Heritage Site and has the greatest concentration of mosques: 1 per 110m.
 According to legend, 43 holy men came from Arabia in ...